AdguardTeam/AdGuardDNS/doc/querylog.md

     - `blocked_service`: the request was blocked by the service blocker.
 The property `m` contains the ID of that blocked service.

+    - `category`: the request was filtered by a category filter.

     - `custom`: the request was filtered by a custom profile rule.

     - `general_safe_search`: the request was modified by the general safe search filter.